 A new Crime Prevention Evaluation Toolkit has been launched to assist Victorian councils evaluate the effectiveness of their crime prevention infrastructure projects that have been funded by the Victorian Government’s Community Crime Prevention Program.

-The evaluation toolkit, developed by the Australian Institute of Criminology (AIC) in partnership with the Department of Justice and Regulation's Community Crime Prevention Unit (CCPU), contains a guide and a number of resources and templates, such as sample logic models and cost-benefit analysis templates, which can be used to complete certain stages of the evaluation process.
+The evaluation toolkit, developed by the Australian Institute of Criminology (AIC) in partnership with the Department of Justice and Community Safety's Community Crime Prevention Unit (CCPU), contains a guide and a number of resources and templates, such as sample logic models and cost-benefit analysis templates, which can be used to complete certain stages of the evaluation process.

 The toolkit was launched at a recent workshop on evaluation skills for Victorian councils, organised by CCPU and facilitated by the AIC.